ejohansson13/concepts_explained/Stable Diffusion/Schedulers_ML.md

 ## Euler

-If DDIMs laxly negotiated the loosening of the constraints accompanying DDPM theory, the [Euler](https://arxiv.org/abs/2206.00364?ref=blog.segmind.com) paper arrived with a bang and a demand for further liberation.
+If DDIMs laxly negotiated the loosening of constraints accompanying the DDPM theory, [Elucidating the Design Space of Diffusion-Based Generative Models](https://arxiv.org/abs/2206.00364?ref=blog.segmind.com) arrived with a bang and a demand for further liberation from said constraints.
 The first sentence announced the authors' intent: "We argue that the theory and practice of diffusion-based generative models are currently unnecessarily convoluted and seek to remedy the situation by presenting a design space that clearly separates the concrete design choices".
-They certainly presented a design space alternative design choices.
-Over a third of the schedulers currently available on Hugging Face for Stable Diffusion implementation owe their theoretical background to this literature[2].
+They succeeded.
+Over a third of the schedulers currently available (as of January 2024) on Hugging Face for Stable Diffusion implementation owe their theoretical background to this literature[2].

 ## PLMS